What Causes The Smell After Rain? (Petrichor Facts)

 The mechanism behind Petrichor was a bit of a mystery until MIT scientists captured slow-motion images of falling water drops.
 The videos revealed that raindrops trap air bubbles.
 When they hit the ground, the bubbles capture small molecules from the soil.
 These molecules bubble up and release aerosols, not unlike the bubbles in a glass of champagne.
 Capturing this common occurrence took a little while.

 The scientists performed over 600 experiments dropping water on 28 different surfaces: 12 artificial surfaces and 16 soil samples.
 They varied the height to recreate the different types of rainfall, light, heavy, and everything in between.
 The higher the drop, the faster it fell.
 They found a Goldilocks effect.
-Most aerosols were produced when the porous surface wasn’t too wet or too dry and when the rain wasn’t too fast or too slow.
+Most aerosols were produced when the porous surface wasn’t too wet or dry and the rain wasn’t too fast or slow.

 How might the smell reach your nose?
 Raindrops fall on a porous surface.
 They contain water from the raindrops and chemicals from the soil.
 They’re forming an aerosol of tiny droplets suspended in the air, much smaller than the raindrops.
 It is because the aerosol drops are so tiny.